Some people think on-page SEO is just throwing your keywords on the page.

-If you’re going to use them, then only load them when a user visits a second or third page on your website.
-I would avoid loading them on mobile altogether though (unless it’s a slide-down or slide up that can be easily closed).
+If you’re going to use them, only load them when a user visits a second or third page on your website.
+I would avoid loading them on mobile altogether, though (unless it’s a slide-down or slide-up that can be quickly closed).

 66. Does your page have aggressive ad placements?

 One element that Google’s Panda original algorithm targeted was aggressive ad placements coupled with thin content.
-Some business’s livelihood depends on ad revenue, but some take it too far.
+Some businesses’ livelihood depends on ad revenue, but some take it too far.

-Does jamming ads in their face help them achieve a goal or solve a problem that they were searching for?
-Every SEO-driven page should be built to serve the user first.
-Get that part squared away and then think about how to place ads in a way that doesn’t disrupt the user’s experience.
+Does jamming ads in their face help them achieve a goal or solve a problem they were searching?
+You should build every SEO-driven page to serve the user.
+Get that part squared away, and then think about how to place ads that don’t disrupt the user’s experience.

 67. Is your address prominently displayed?

-If you’re trying to rank your page in the local pack, then your address needs to be displayed.
-It doesn’t need to be above the fold, but it should at least be in the body of the content or in the footer.
+If you’re trying to rank your page in the local pack, your address needs to be displayed.
+It doesn’t need to be above the fold, but it should be in the body of the content or the footer.

 Just be careful with placing the address in the footer if you have multiple locations.
-That’s because most footers will be displayed site-wide, which means your address will be displayed on every page.
+That’s because most footers will be displayed site-wide, which means your address is on every page.

-This isn’t an issue if you have one location.
-However, if you have multiple locations, then you should only display the address one the relevant location page.
+You won’t have issues if you have one location.
+However, if you have multiple locations, you should only display the address on the relevant location page.